Cooking Bison vs Beef

 Ground bison can get overcooked very quickly, this will result in dryness.
 Be cautious to not overcook your product to ensure the best flavor.

-Burgers: let patties cook fully on one side before flipping, turning them over too soon can result in them crumbling apart.
+Burgers: let patties cook fully on one side before flipping, turning them over too soon can cause them to crumble apart.

 Steaks: Steaks will dry out as well if overcooked.
-Let steaks come to room temperature, dry blood from meat, and put on a hot grill.
+Let steaks come to room temperature, pay dry, and put on a hot grill.
 Grill to desired internal temperature.
 Using olive oil and dry rub seasoning can be a great way to grill!

-Ovens can be hot and cause dry bison, use caution when using an oven to cook.
+Ovens can be hot and dry meat out quickly, use caution when using an oven to cook.